koldovsky/is-01-docs/onboarding.md

 - Ensure:
   - CSS imported
   - Container has height
-  - Client‑only rendering in SSR environments
+  - Client-only rendering in SSR environments
 - Add persistence, auth, and storage according to your host app.

 ---